mattermost-community/mattermost-plugin-memes/README.md

 ## Installation

-From Mattermost 5.16 and later, the Memes Plugin is included in the Plugin Marketplace which can be accessed from **Main Menu > Plugins Marketplace**.
-You can install the Memes plugin there.

-In Mattermost 5.15 and earlier, follow these steps:

 1. Go to https://github.com/mattermost/mattermost-plugin-memes/releases/latest to download the latest release file in zip or tar.gz format.
 2. Upload the file through **System Console > Plugins > Management**.
 See [documentation](https://docs.mattermost.com/administration/plugins.html#set-up-guide) for more details.